Common Name: wafer-ash, hop tree

 Width: 15 to 20 ft

-Hop trees have leaves that resemble those of ash trees but have only three parts, resembling a large shamrock leaf (each of the three parts being 2-5”) with pointed tips.
-The tree’s buds are hidden in the base of the leaf petiole (stem that attaches the leaf to the branch).
-Wafer ash bark is dark gray and mostly smooth, while the twigs are reddish-brown and very smooth.
+Wafer-ash, also called hop tree, is a large shrub or small tree that is successful in both urban and forested environments.
+Despite the name, this tree is not an ash tree and is unaffected by the emerald ash borer.
+Wafer-ash has leaves that resemble those of ash trees but have only three parts, resembling a large shamrock leaf with pointed tips.
+The tree’s buds are hidden in the base of the leaf petiole.
+Wafer-ash bark is dark gray and mostly smooth, while the twigs are reddish-brown and very smooth.
 The flowers are greenish-white, about ½” in diameter, and grow in clusters.
 The tree will then produce circular papery brown seeds that stay on the tree even after the leaves fall off for winter.

 Where it grows: